AchrafKassioui/Learning-iOS-Dev/README.md

 A computer property is also called an accessor.
 Source: https://developer.apple.com/tutorials/developinswifttutorials/custom-views

-## Swift trailing closure
+## Swift Trailing Closure

 *4 September 2023*

-Swift has a specific syntactical construction for functions that call a block of code (a closure) as an argument.
+Swift has a specific syntactical construction for functions that calls a block of code (a closure).

 ``` swift
 func travel(action: () -> Void) {